zhangh43/plcontainer/README.md

 ## PL/Container

-This is an implementation of trusted language execution engine capable of bringing up Docker containers to isolate executors from the host OS, i.e. implement sandboxing.
+aThis is an implementation of trusted language execution engine capable of bringing up Docker containers to isolate executors from the host OS, i.e. implement sandboxing.